 Most drivers are aware that any accident could affect their insurance.
 What they don’t know is how much of an effect.
 In these cases is going to come down to being the determination of who was at fault for the accident.
 There are regulations that insurance companies have to follow to determine this.
 They have to use a program called the at-fault determination program.
 This is a blueprint that shows the insurance company how to determine who was at fault for the accident.
 They will determine the percentage of fault.
 This will then dictate what the increase in premiums will be.
 The accident will show on the driver’s record.
 The history of the accident will go back as far as six years at least.
 As recorded on the driver history.

 There is some conflict about the accumulation of demerit points.
 About whether has any effect on the insurance.
 The general perception is that they do.
 It is because demerit points are a reflection of poor driving practices.
-When demerit points are showing on the driving history at they are going to create a red flag.
+When demerit points are showing on the driving history they are going to create a red flag.
 For the insurance company.
-They will look at them closer to see what did they relate to.
+They will look at them closely to see what did they relate to.

 This information creates a level of importance to the Insurance Companies.